-Welcome!
 The Auditory Perception & Cognition Society (APCS) is an international, non-profit organization that seeks to foster activities that will bring together researchers from around the world and from various theoretical perspectives to discuss research on auditory cognition, perception, and aurally guided action.
 Its primary missions are to: (1) support and grow the Auditory Perception, Cognition, and Action Meeting (APCAM) and (2) support the Auditory Perception & Cognition (AP&C) journal.
 The APCS bylaws provide additional information about the organization of the society.

 Submissions are welcome for a new international journal from Taylor & Francis entitled Auditory Perception & Cognition.
 This journal is affiliated with the annual Auditory Perception, Cognition, and Action Meeting (APCAM) that precedes meetings of the Psychonomic Society.

-Details about the journal, including instructions to authors, can be found on the journal website.
+Details about the journal, including instructions for authors, can be found on the journal website.